OpenWaterFoundation/owf-app-infomapper-ng/README.md

 ```

-### Running the Infomapper as a new application: ###
+### Running the InfoMapper as a new application: ###

-Once all prerequisites have been installed, follow these steps to run the Infomapper
+Once all prerequisites have been installed, follow these steps to run the InfoMapper
 as a new application.
 From a terminal, change directories into the desired directory
-to store the Infomapper repository and run the following commands:
+to store the InfoMapper repository and run the following commands:

 > NOTE: The following options (SSH key & no SSH key) are both shown for clarity,
 but the GitHub website is good at determining whether a SSH key is being used or not